yashu1wwww/Twitter-post-comments-auto-retweet-and-like/README.md

 ## Note: Use accounts that do not have two-factor authentication.

+## if you want with multiple Accs Then Copy From 16th line to End And Paste Again And Change Username & Pass

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.
 Open the command prompt in that particular folder and enter prl.py or double-click on the prl.py file.